bird-house/birdhouse-docs/docs/source/overview.rst

 Introduction
 ------------

-Birdhouse is a collection of `Web Processing Service`_ (WPS) related Python components to support data processing in the *climate science* community.
-We use the Python implemention of WPS, PyWPS_, and the Python OWS library OWSLib_ from the GeoPython_ Project.
+Birdhouse is a collaborative project open for the community to participate.
+It is a software framework containing a collection of
+`Web Processing Service`_ (WPS).
+The deployed algorithms are focusing on Earth Systems and environmental data processing with the philosophy of streamlining the software development and deployment.
+By supporting climate, earth observation and biodiversity data and processes, Birdhouse can be used in a wide array of Earth sciences projects and workflows.
+The core benefit of this project is to allow the seamless use of climate services developed by a diverse network of national meteorological offices, regional climate service providers, academics, not-for-profit research centers and private industry.
+As governments move toward open-data policies, there will be a need for analytical services that extract value out of the deluge of information.
+Using an interoperable software architecture, institutions can provide both data and services allowing users to process the data remotely from a laptop, instead of having to acquire and maintain large storage infrastructures.

 .. _what_is_wps